 This corrected calcium calculator is a simple tool that allows you to quickly assess calcium levels for patients with hypoalbuminemia (lowered levels of albumin).
-This article will help you answer the question what is calcium, understand the difference between serum calcium and corrected calcium, and equip you with an easy-to-use corrected calcium equation.
+This article will help you answer the question, what is calcium, understand the difference between serum calcium and corrected calcium, and equip you with an easy-to-use corrected calcium equation.

-What is calcium? – calcium symbol.
+What is calcium? – calcium symbol

 Ca + 2 H₂0 → Ca(OH)₂ + H₂

 Calcium molar mass is the weight of calcium (in grams) divided by its amount of individual atoms (in moles).
 A mole is a number of atoms or particles of a particular element or substance equal to 6.02214076 × 10²³ (you may recognize this as Avogadro's constant).
 Therefore, we can say that the calcium molar mass is the weight of 6.02214076 × 10²³ atoms of calcium.
 It is a fixed value – it measures precisely 40.078 g.
 Thus, the calcium molar mass is 40.078 g/mol.

 We often use molar masses of different substances to determine how much of a product we will receive after performing a specific reaction.
 We use it on a daily basis in a branch of the chemical industry known as the theoretical yield.
 Laboratory technicians also need to know the calcium molar mass.
 They put it in an equation when they want to transform the level of serum calcium from mg/dl to mmol/l or from mmol/l to mg/dl.

 Normal calcium levels

 Normal calcium levels in a healthy adult should fall between 8.8-10.5 in mg/dL and 2.25-2.625 in mmol/L. A lower than normal calcium level is called hypocalcemia, while the state of higher than usual calcium levels is known as hypercalcemia.